Deep Decomposition Network for Image Processing: A Case Study for Visible and Infrared Image Fusion: Introduction

-In the low-rank domain,Li and Wu et al. proposed a low-rank representation(LRR) based fusion method\cite{li2017multi}.
-The most recent approaches, such as MDLatLRR\cite{li2020mdlatlrr} are based on image decomposition with Latent LRR.
-This method can extract source image features in low-rank domains.
+In the representation learning domain.
+Most methods are based on sparse representation such as sparse representation (SR) with gradient histogram (HOG) \cite{zong2017medical}, joint sparse representation (JSR) \cite{zhang2013dictionary}, approximate sparse representation with multi-selection strategy \cite{bin2016efficient}.
+In the low-rank domain, Li and Wu et al. proposed a low-rank representation (LRR) based fusion method \cite{li2017multi}.
+In addition, recent advanced approaches, such as MDLatLRR \cite{li2020mdlatlrr} are based on image decomposition with Latent LRR.
+This method can extract source image features in the low-rank domains.

-Although the methods based on multi-scale decomposition and representation learning have achieved good performance.
-But these methods still have some problems.
-These methods are very complicated, and dictionary learning is a time-consuming operation especially for online training.
-If the source image is complex, these methods will not be able to extract the features well.

-In order to solve this problem, in recent years, many methods based on deep learning have been proposed\cite{liu2018deep} because of the powerful feature extraction capabilities of neural networks.
+Although the methods based on multi-scale decomposition and representation learning have achieved promising performance, they still have some problems.
+These methods are very complicated, and the dictionary learning stage is a time-consuming operation especially for online training.
+Besides, if the source image is complex, these methods will not be able to extract the features well.
+In order to solve this problem, in recent years, many methods based on deep learning have been proposed \cite{liu2018deep} to take advantage of the powerful feature extraction capabilities of neural networks.

-In 2017, Liu et al. proposed a method based on convolutional neural network for multi-focus image fusion\cite{liu2017multi-focus}.
-In ICCV2017, Prabhakar et al. proposed DeepFuse\cite{prabhakar2017deepfuse} to solve the problem of multi-exposure image fusion.
-In 2018, Li and Wu et al. proposed an new infrared and visible light image fusion method based on denseblock and autoencoder structure\cite{li2018densefuse}.
-In the next two years, with the rapid development of deep learning, a large number of excellent methods emerged.
-Including IFCNN\cite{zhang2020ifcnn} proposed by Zhang et al., and fusion network based on GANs (FusionGan)\cite{ma2019fusiongan} proposed by Ma et al., and the multi-scale fusion network framework (NestFuse)\cite{li2020nestfuse} proposed by Li et al. in 2020.
-Most of the methods based on neural networks use the powerful feature extraction function of neural networks, and then perform fusion at the feature level, and obtain the final fused image with some specific fusion strategies.
+In 2017, Liu et al. proposed a method based on convolutional neural network for multi-focus image fusion \cite{liu2017multi-focus}.
+In ICCV2017, Prabhakar et al. proposed DeepFuse \cite{prabhakar2017deepfuse} to solve the problem of multi-exposure image fusion.
+In 2018, Li and Wu et al. proposed a new paradigm for infrared and visible light image fusion, based on denseblock and autoencoder structure \cite{li2018densefuse}.
+In the subsequent two years, with the rapid development of deep learning, a large number of excellent methods emerged.
+They include IFCNN \cite{zhang2020ifcnn} proposed by Zhang et al., the fusion network based on GANs (PerceptionGAN) \cite{fu2021image} proposed by Fu et al., the multi-scale fusion network framework (NestFuse) \cite{li2020nestfuse} proposed by Li et al. (2020), the Transformer-based fusion network(PPTFusion) \cite{fu2021ppt} and DualFusion \cite{fu2021dual} based on Dual-branch autoencoder.
+Most of these methods use the powerful feature extraction function of neural networks, and perform fusion at the feature level.
+The fused image is then obtained by some specific decoding strategies.